 Tips to keep in mind

 - Keep your passport and Form I-20 in your carry-on bag.
 You will need them to pass through immigration when you arrive at the airport.
+During COVID-19, also have a print out of your schedule of classes and the letter OISS will provide for you.
 (This will be before you can access your checked luggage.)

 - During your stay in the U.S., keep all your documents in a safe place.
 It may be difficult or require a lengthy (and possibly costly) process to replace any of these documents.